Øresund Bridge: Land connections

 Land connections link the Øresund Link to Danish and Swedish roads and railways.
 The highway connects to the Outer Ring Road in Malmö and the Øresundsmotorvejen (the Øresund Highway) in Copenhagen.
 The Øresund Line connects to Copenhagen Central Station on the Danish side and the Malmö City Tunnel and the Continental Line on the Swedish side.

 On the Danish side, the Copenhagen Airport railway station is situated right at Copenhagen Airport, just west of the Øresund Tunnel entrance.
-Next to it is the Lufthavnen station located.
-A station of the Copenhagen Metro.
+Next to it is the Lufthavnen station of the Copenhagen Metro.
 There are also connecting tracks to a maintenance workshop.
 A separate freight track allows freight trains to pass without going past the platforms.
 However, the crossing freight trains reduce capacity and further measures are required in the foreseeable future to increase the capacity of the railway around Copenhagen Airport.

 On the Swedish side, the Malmö City Tunnel was only completed at the end of 2010, more than a decade after the opening of the Øresund Link.
 Before that, all trains had to run on the Continental Line around Malmö.
 In Malmö, trains going further north had to turn around because the station was a terminus.
 The Malmö City Tunnel now allows trains to travel directly between the Øresund Link and Malmö Central Station through a tunnel under the city.